rabchev/brackets-server/README.md

 integrates [Adobe Brackets](http://brackets.io/) code editor in Node.js based web applications.
 It provides exceptionally convenient way to manage, edit and test project files directly on the server via web browser.
-Brackets doesn't have to be installed on client machines, it opens in a web browser and comunicates with the server over standard HTTP or HTTPS protocol.
+Brackets doesn't have to be installed on client machines, it opens in a web browser and communicates with the server over standard HTTP or HTTPS protocol.

 This module might be useful for remote development, real-time changes and testing,